Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 When the agents are statistically independent with cooperation probabilities $p_1, p_2$, the average log-fitness is

 The quantity in the square bracket is always positive, so $p_1=0$ maximizes the fitness independently of $p_2$.
-This means that the agent should always defect, as expected.
+This means that the agent should always defect ($s_1=0$), as expected.
 Here, statistical independence means intuitively that the other agent does not react, even when it is exploited.
-In this sense, it must correspond to the single shot game and has the same optimal solution.
-Note also that, because of statistical independence, there can be no information between the agents.
+An example is the single shot game, which has the same optimal solution.
+Note also that statistical independence means that there cannot be any information between the agents.

 Now consider a seemingly small but important change in these assumptions.
 We consider $p_1=p_2=p$, which is frequently assumed in population genetics.
-It is dubbed random mating (in diploid populations) or a fully mixing population~\cite{crow1970introduction}.
-This results in
+This is often dubbed random mating (in diploid populations) or a fully mixing population~\cite{crow1970introduction}.
+This case --- in which the two agents share the same marginal, so that the population effectively plays itself ($r_{\rm m}=1$ in Table~\ref{tab:Table_1}E) --- is distinct from, and more favorable to cooperation than, the random-matching assumption (statistical-independence, $r=0$) that underlies the standard replicator equation (SI).
+It results in